AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 *pAnimal1 = *pAnimal2;
 ```

-but, this code should be prohibited
+but, this code should be prohibited:

 ``` cpp
 Lizard liz;